Cody-Learner/aurt.aurutils.based/README.md

 These scripts have been tested on my system managing around 100 AUR packages.
 All the rough edges I've encountered so far have been worked out at this point.

 ## May 15 2018
 To simplify testing without risking the health of or cluttering up your system, I've got the container image working pretty well at this point.
-Just git clone the repo: https://github.com/Cody-Learner/Arch-Image.git <br> If your Arch install is using systemd, follow the online guide: https://github.com/Cody-Learner/Arch-Image , start the container image and run two on board scripts following the provided instructions.
+Just git clone the repo: https://github.com/Cody-Learner/Arch-Image.git   If your Arch install is using systemd, follow the online guide: https://github.com/Cody-Learner/Arch-Image , start the container image and run two on board scripts following the provided instructions.
 These scripts are necessary to keep the image compact enough to distribute here. <br>

 Part of my motivation for building a test image is thinking that after trying it in a container, this will likely result in the users setting it up on their systems for regular use!
 My thoughts are aurt is too much a time saver and convenient to have just myself using it.
 But admittedly, this thinking may be influenced to a great extent because of my continued work on and use of it. <br>